 Black Licorice Creme Brulee Tarts

 These individual desserts, subtly infused with licorice flavor, are studies in texture.
 Creamy custard fills crisp, dense chocolate pastry shells, and a topping of lacy sugar crackles with each bite.
-For the best results, prepare these tarts no more than one day in advance, and wait to caramelize them until just before serving.
-This way, the tart shells will remain firm and crumbly, and the sugary topping will keep its crunch.

 - Yield: Makes 8